Preetam2114/Web_Scraping_Py/README.md

     pip install Scrapy

->If you’re determined to install Scrapy from pip, using a virtual environment (see the “Keeping Libraries Straight with Virtual Environments” on page 7 for more on virtual environments) is highly recommended.
+>If you’re determined to install Scrapy from pip, using a virtual environment run the following set of codes

+    $ virtualenv scrapingEnv

+    This creates a new environment called scrapingEnv, which you must activate to use:

+    $ cd scrapingEnv/
+    $ source bin/activate

+    This activates the newly created venv all the necessary libraries can be installed here with all the dependencies including BeautifulSoup

+The most highly recommended method is through Anaconda package manager the installation of anaconda is already stated above After Anaconda is installed, you can install Scrapy by using this command:
+    ```
+    conda install -c conda-forge scrapy
+    ```